MaSe69/dssb/md/30_Julia/Julia_12_downloadDF.md

 ### First example: Some Programming Languages

-At first, we make the request to get the content from a specified URL.
+At first, you make the request to get the content from a specified URL.
-Mostly, the content is in utf8.

 >
     url = "https://raw.githubusercontent.com/nassarhuda/easy_data/master/programming_languages.csv"
     D = download(url, "programming_languages.csv")

+Then, you convert the download to a dataframe

+>
     df = CSV.read(D, DataFrame)
     print(first(df,5))

+The CSV functionality converted the data to a dataframe.

 ### Save the csv-file to the local file system